lhossackucalgary/ENGO-500-2018/progress-report-template.md

 ## Changes to the Work Plan

 Based upon the work we have completed up to this point, there will be no changes to the work plan for the next milestone.
 As a large majority of our group members have used Java and Android Studio before, we believe that developing a mobile application on Android Studio will not hinder our plans.
-We are confident that even with the problems we've encountered that we will be able to complete our next milestone on time.
+We are confident that we will be able to complete our next milestone on time.

 > Template Instruction: If applicable to the project situation, describe here any changes to the work plan for the next milestone.